Academic Competition Systems

 How durable are your ring-in devices, really?

 Extremely durable.
 Our slammers were initially designed for children with special needs, and they stand up to just about anything your contestants can dish out.
-In over 14 years of providing these systems to schools and industry, their failure rate is much less than 1%.
-They're so durable that they come with a 5 year warranty.
+In over 19 years of providing these systems to schools and industry, their failure rate is much less than 1%.

 What is the range of your wireless communication technology?